 Crystal: The clear protective cover that shrouds the watch face, made from either synthetic sapphire, acrylic or glass.
 Synthetic sapphire is the most expensive to produce, though it is considerably more scratch resistant than either acrylic or glass crystals.

-Dial: Also called the face, the dial displays the time and features numerals and markings as well as the hands.
+Dial: Also often referred to as the face, the dial displays the time and features numerals and markings as well as the hands.

 Escapement: An internal component in a mechanical watch that transfers the power from a wound-up watch into the movement of the watch’s seconds hand by driving the balance wheel.
 This component is responsible for a watch’s ticking noise.